-- 2. If a nonconforming use has been terminated, it may be reestablished within six (6) months.
-After this six (6) month period, a nonconforming use may be reestablished within twelve (12) months following its discontinuance only with TDRB approval.
-In their review, the TDRB shall consider the criteria listed below in "B.1". - B. Nonconforming Structure: - 1.
-A nonconforming structure shall not be moved, enlarged, altered, extended or reconstructed without prior review from the TDRB, except that nonsubstantial changes which will clearly not increase or extend the noncompliance of the structure may be permitted by the Administrative Officer.
+- A nonconforming structure shall not be moved, enlarged, altered, extended or reconstructed without prior review from the TDRB, except that nonsubstantial changes which will clearly not increase or extend the noncompliance of the structure may be permitted by the Administrative Officer.
 In their review process, the TDRB shall consider the following: - a.
 That the proposed changes do not impinge upon a public right-of-way that adjoins or crosses the lot on which the structure exists. - b.
-That the proposed change create no danger to the public safety through traffic access, flow, and/or circulation; - c.
-That the proposed change be in character with the traditional settlement and construction patterns of the area in which it exists; - d.
+That the proposed change creates no danger to the public safety through traffic access, flow, and/or circulation. - c.
+That the proposed change be in character with traditional settlement and construction patterns of the area in which it exists. - d.
 That the proposed change not create an unreasonable infringement upon land uses in the immediate neighborhood. - e.
-That the proposed change not enlarge nonconforming portion of the structure by more than 50%. - f.
+That the proposed change not enlarge nonconforming portion of the structure by more than 50%.

+- f.
 A nonconforming structure may be enlarged within the required setback area if the degree of nonconformance is not increased by the addition. - g.
 The degree of noncompliance is measured from the closest point of the existing structure to a boundary line or road centerline (excluding porches, decks and commercial awnings. - 2.
-If a nonconforming structure is destroyed, it may be rebuilt and the nonconforming use may be reestablished if started within one (1) year.
+If a nonconforming structure is destroyed, it may be rebuilt, and the nonconforming use may be reestablished if started within one (1) year.
 Extension of this time period requires approval of the TDRB.
 If a nonconforming structure is located in a Flood Hazard Area and is destroyed by flood, it shall not be rebuilt, except in conformance with these Regulations as a new development within a Flood Hazard Area.
 If not located within a Flood Hazard Area and if destruction is caused by a natural event, the time period to start construction or to reestablish the use is extended to two years. - 3.
 If a structure in the Conservation District with the exception of Steep Slopes and Fragile Soils, made nonconforming by reason of the adoption of this regulation is damaged or destroyed, the structure shall not be rebuilt within the buffer zone unless a variance is obtained.
-Repair or reconstruction of pre-existing structures within an aquatic buffer or amphibian life zone shall be permitted if the TDRB determines that the development activity will not increase encroachment within the buffer zone and all practicable means are employed to protect the purposes of Section 403B. - 4.
-An accessory structure to a noncomplying structure may be constructed within the setback with Conditional Use Approval by the TDRB if: - a.
+Repair shall be permitted if the TDRB determines that the development activity will not increase encroachment within the buffer zone and all practicable means are employed to protect the purposes of Section 403 (B). - 4.
+An accessory structure to a noncomplying structure may be constructed within the setback with a Conditional Use Approval by the TDRB if: - a.
 The new accessory structure is no larger than 600 square feet; - b.
 The accessory structure is no closer to a boundary line or a road centerline than any existing noncomplying structure. - c.
-The criteria set out in Sec.
-707 (B)(1) are met, and; - d.
+The criteria set out in Section 707 (B)(1) are met, and; - d.
 Strict compliance with the setback would cause practical difficulties or undue hardship.